Skip to main content

 How to Become a Project Engineer

-Depending on the type of project engineering a candidate would like to pursue, an industry specific education or certification may be required.
-By pursuing a degree, gaining certification and accumulating workplace experience, individuals can work toward coveted senior level or management roles in project engineering.
+Depending on the type of project engineering a candidate would like to pursue, an industry-specific certification may be required.
+Even if not required, credentials such as the Project Management Professional (PMP) certification can demonstrate knowledge and skill in the field.
+By pursuing a degree, gaining certification and accumulating workplace experience, individuals can work toward coveted senior-level or management roles in project engineering.

 Project Engineer Salary and Career Outlook